Affordability of housing in the United Kingdom: Housing shortage

 In 2020, the BBC reported the UK's housing gap was in excess of one million homes, and previously (in 2019) that "An estimated 8.4 million people in England are living in an unaffordable, insecure or unsuitable home, according to the National Housing Federation".
 Unaffordable housing is defined by the Affordable Housing Commission as to where housing costs are above 30% of household income.
 In a government briefing paper, 'Tackling the under-supply of housing in England', Barton and Wilson describe England's housing need as being illustrated by issues "such as increased levels of overcrowding, acute affordability issues, more young people living with their parents for longer periods, impaired labour mobility resulting in businesses finding it difficult to recruit and retain staff, and increased levels of homelessness".

 Despite an added 244,000 homes to England's housing stock in 2019/20, the notion that an increased supply of housing will improve affordability has been challenged: the UK Housing Review (September 2017) states, "Indeed as the evidence to the Redfern Review from Oxford Economics reminds us, it is unlikely to bring house prices down except in the very long term and with sustained high output of new homes relative to household growth.
 Even boosting (UK) housing supply to 310,000 homes per annum in their model only brings a five per cent fall in the baseline forecast of house prices".
 Therefore, the National Housing Federation (NHF) and Crisis from Heriot-Watt University argue that alongside the needed 340,000 new homes each year (until 2031), 145,000 of those “must be affordable homes”.

+An overall shortage of affordable housing, coupled with rising rents and rapidly increasing demand for housing, was identified as a significant driver of homelessness in England, by a systems-wide evaluation of homelessness and rough sleeping commissioned by the Ministry of Housing, Communities and Local Government and undertaken by the Centre for Homelessness Impact.

 Other factors affecting affordability

 Council tax

 The Joseph Rowntree Foundation has suggested replacing the current Council tax system based on bands of house prices with a system that would mean the tax was more closely related to property prices.
 This would increase taxes on the highest-priced properties and decrease them for the lowest.
-They claim it would also have the effect of reducing house price volatility.
+They claim it would also have the effect of reducing house excessive price fluctuations over the short run.

 Land value tax is suggested by some as a replacement for council tax; it would be based entirely on land (i.e. location) value and not on the value of buildings built on a piece of land or improvements made.